Empty Nesters & Master Suite Design

 When we think of a master suite, we typically picture a good sized bedroom, with an en-suite bathroom and perhaps a walk-in closet.
 Today, that definition is changing, especially when it comes to empty nesters.

-As we send our kids off into the world, more homeowners especially independent baby boomers are choosing to age-in-place.
+More homeowners - especially independent baby boomers - are choosing to age-in-place.
 That means staying where they are and making the home they've already got into one that will be comfortable and accessible as aging inevitably happens!
 A popular renovation along these lines has become the creation of a grand master suite.
 Sometimes this renovation takes the form of a master suite addition; sometimes it involves connecting no longer used bedrooms to the master to create a true “suite” for mom and dad.

 Today's master suite has become a welcoming retreat for empty nesters that is almost a self-contained living area.
 The focus is on functionality and comfort, and many homeowners are opting to create a central space with all of the amenities they need.
 That's not to say there isn't also an attention to the aesthetic details as well.